 Document Status DRAFT FOR APPROVAL APPROVED

 Document Number: 12.2.1

-Version: 3
+Version: 4

 Policy owner: ILC Principal

 Policy category: Enrolment

 Level of approval: Board via Education Committee

 Policy Approved by: Board

 Date Approved: August 2023

 Effective date: August 2020

 Review Frequency: Every three years

 Review Date: August 2026

 Purpose: The Ignatius Learning Centre (ILC) will provide a holistic and restorative education by re-engaging young people who have had highly disrupted education and are at significant risk of incarceration.
 The ILC aims to restore hope; enabling young people to flourish and build a just society.
 The ILC will provide educational opportunities to young people in the youth justice system to ensure they enjoy their right to an education.
 Enrolment into the ILC will occur in line with clear enrolment procedures that comply with applicable State and Commonwealth laws, including laws relating to discrimination, and are consistent with Melbourne Archdiocese Catholic Schools (MACS) Policy, Enrolment for Schools in the Archdiocese of Melbourne Policy.

-Relevant legislation and/or standards: Bail Act 1977 (Vic) Children, Youth and Families Act 2005 (Vic) Disability Discrimination Act 1992 (Cth) Equal Opportunity Act 2010 (Vic) Health Records Act 2001 (Vic) Privacy Act 1988 (Cth)
+Relevant legislation and/or standards: Education and Training Reform Act 2006 (Vic) Bail Act 1977 (Vic) Children, Youth and Families Act 2005 (Vic) Disability Discrimination Act 1992 (Cth) Equal Opportunity Act 2010 (Vic) Health Records Act 2001 (Vic) Privacy Act 1988 (Cth) Family Law Act 1975 (Cth)

 Risk Awareness: Compliance and OHS

-Related Documents: of MelbourneDecision MakingEducation and eement 2.4 Enrolment for School ng by Mature Minors - D Training. ng Responsibilities of St epartment of
+Related Documents: Complaints Policy Enrolment Agreement External MACS Policy 2.4 Enrolment for Schools in the Archdiocese of Melbourne Decision Making by Mature Minors - Department of Education and Training.
+Decision Making Responsibilities of Students - Department of Education and Training.

 Scope: The ILC Community

-Definitions: Bail a bail order made by the Children's Court or other bail decision- maker, as an alternative to remanding the young person in custody
+Definitions: Bail a bail order made by the Children's Court or other bail decision-maker, as an alternative to remanding the young person in custody

-Community-based order statutory supervision u n's Court that subjects a nder Chapter 5 of the C).
-It can include bail, a n hildren, Youth and

-ILC Ignatius Learning Centre MACS Melbourne Archdiocese Catholic Schools Non-custodial sentence includes probation, a youth supervision order, a youth attendance order or youth control order (in order of severity).
+Community-based order an order of the Children's Court that subjects a young person to statutory supervision under Chapter 5 of the Children, Youth and Families Act 2005 (Vic).
+It can include bail, a non-custodial sentence or parole ILC Ignatius Learning Centre MACS Melbourne Archdiocese Catholic Schools Non-custodial sentence includes probation, a youth supervision order, a youth attendance order or youth control order (in order of severity).
 Parole granted by Youth Parole Board and allows a young person to serve part of a custodial sentence given by the Children's Court in the community under the supervision of a parole officer.
 VCEVM Victorian Certificate of Education Vocational Major VPC Victorian Pathways Certificate Youth Justice or parole worker a person with statutory authority to give directions to a young person on a supervision community-based order or parole other than the Children's Court, the Young Parole Board or a bail justice Policy: The ILC operates in accordance with Victorian and Commonwealth anti-discrimination legislation which aims to promote everyone's right to equal opportunities and to eliminate, as far as possible, discrimination and sexual harassment.
 The ILC is committed to the principles of access and equity and does not discriminate against any group or individual on the basis of, but not limited to, the following defined characteristics: gender identity; ethnicity; race, colour; nationality; religion; disability, marital status and sexual orientation.
 The ILC is a Catholic school and as such, welcomes students and their families who seek the intellectual, social, moral and religious education and spiritual formation of the whole person.
 Teachings and values of the Catholic Church are at the centre of our work.
-Responsibilities: ILC Principal 120 1 111101001
+Responsibilities: ILC Principal